datalad/datalad-gooey/docs/source/getting-started.rst

 Within datasets, files are either ``annexed-file``'s or ``file``'s, depending on how these files are tracked in the dataset.
 The ``State`` property indicates the version-state of files, datasets, or directories: A new file, for example, would be annotated with an ``untracked`` state, a directory with a newly added unsaved change would be ``modified``, and neatly saved content would be annotated with a ``clean`` tag.

+In addition to the information in the tree view, the ``Properties`` and ``History`` tab will load information for any selected directory or file.
+The ``History`` tab displays past commits associated with the file or directory, and the ``Properties`` tab displays known information such as the annex key or file size of annexed files.

 Running a DataLad command
 ^^^^^^^^^^^^^^^^^^^^^^^^^